IGVF-DACC/igvfd/cdk/README.md

 This sets the access key and region used when you specify `--profile igvf-dev-sso` on the command line.

-Ask to be invited to the `aws-igvf-devt` Slack channel, where you can monitor the status transitions of your deployment pipeline.
+Ask to be invited to the `aws-igvf-dev` Slack channel, where you can monitor the status transitions of your deployment pipeline.

 ### Command